shoprunback/documentation/source/includes/api/order.md

 You will also have an error message and an error code in the returned JSON.

 In this case, the error code will be `DEPENDENT_SHIPBACK`.

+If the deletion is successful, you will receive a `200` HTTP CODE.